Things to do in Grand Lake, CO

 Wildlife Viewing – Winter in Grand Lake is a great time for viewing wildlife.
 The snow makes it easier to spot and track many animals, especially moose, fox, elk and deer.
 Although the Osprey leave town when the temps drop, the bald eagles swoop in to set-up shop for the winter and fish the frigid waters of the Colorado River.
 The best place to see them is near the Green Ridge campground on Shadow Mountain Reservoir where a designated viewing platform provides a picture-perfect spot to observe these majestic birds in their nests from a safe distance.

 Downhill Skiing – Grand Lake is surrounded by stunning snow-covered peaks that beckon to experienced backcountry skiers.
-For those that prefer lift-accessed terrain, a beautiful 45-minute drive will bring you to Winter Park Resort, a world-class ski destination.
+For those who prefer lift-accessed terrain, a beautiful 45-minute drive will bring you to Winter Park Resort, a world-class ski destination.
 Beginners and families with children will also enjoy the more affordable alpine offerings of Granby Ranch, located just 20 minutes from Grand Lake.